AugurProject/augur-core/README.md

 - go over stuff in closeMarket tx
 - make sure we're not printing money anywhere on accident (e.g. event payouts and trading fees)
 - limit orders in UI if price > or < a number and maximum amount of money (or shares?) you're willing to spend for buy, max shares to sell for sell - but what about real on chain limit orders?
-- add block num to market and event